idiatou69/life_fashion/README.md

 how to install it?

-npm install express, mongoose and npm i to have all the packages.
+npm install express, mongoose, morgan  and npm i to have all the packages.

 to create a node module: